 This instrumental arrangement came while I was thinking about all those we’ve lost to COVID and other causes the past year.
-Too many people that I’ve personally known, and all those I no longer have the opportunity to.
+This is a tribute to those people we’ve personally known, and all those we didn’t and now will never have the chance to.

 In the late 1600s and early 1700s, Germany was predominantly Lutheran and experiencing a religious movement known as the Pietistic Revival.
 The Pietists emphasized living a virtuous Christian life, and encouraged their followers to express their devotion by writing hymns.